 Orin Kerr is the William G. Simon Professor of Law at the University of California at Berkeley.
 He specializes in criminal procedure and computer crime law, and he has also taught courses in criminal law, evidence, and professional responsibility.

 Kerr has written more than seventy law review articles, and his work has been cited by other scholars more than 4,000 times.
-Over forty of his articles have been cited in judicial opinion, including eight articles that have been cited in U.S. Supreme Court opinions.
-He has authored several casebooks and co-authored the leading criminal procedure treatise.
-These days he also wastes a lot of time on Twitter.
+Over forty of his articles have been cited in judicial decisions, including eight articles that have been cited in U.S. Supreme Court opinions.
+He has authored or co-authored several casebooks and co-authored the leading criminal procedure treatise.
+These days he wastes a lot of time on Twitter.

 Kerr is a licensed attorney active in the California and District of Columbia bars.
 His experience includes briefing and arguing cases in the United States Supreme Court and three federal circuits.
 He has testified before Congress six times, and he served on the Advisory Committee for the Federal Rules of Criminal Procedure by appointment of Chief Justice Roberts.